michelmbem/automapper-java/Readme.md

     ````

     **N.B.:** the above example assumes you are using CDI.
-In a Spring-based application you should replace the *@Produce* annotation by a *@Bean* annotation and decorate de declaring class with a *@Configuration* annotation.
+In a Spring-based application you should replace the *@Produce* annotation by a *@Bean* annotation and decorate the declaring class with a *@Configuration* annotation.

 6. Start injecting AutoMapper in your beans